hackerbeats/SimpleTicket-Style-Guide/README.md

 With the logo, color scheme and prototype all dialed in, I was now ready to convert the design into HTML and CSS code.

 I utilized VSCode to build out the website, and the Live Server VSCode plugin to continually deploy the site locally to Chrome and check my work.
-Using the Open Live Server shortcut (Alt+L Alt+O) was very helpful to fire up quick site previews.
+Using the Open Live Server shortcut (Alt+L Alt+O) was a very helpful workflow tool to fire up quick site previews.

+## Insights

+It took a few days and some overcoming of roadblocks to complete the site build and achieve a finished product that closely resembled my design mockup.
+I had to adjust the design slightly in a few areas so that the website would be optimized for all screen sizes, large and small, but ultimately I believe these changes improved the design overall.
+Part of what I have greatly enjoyed thus far with web design and development has been the challenge of working around constraints, and using them to as an opportunity to solve problems with creativity.

+I learned several new skills through this project, including how to utilize .svg image files (the quality of the SimpleTicket logo boosted tenfold after converting it from a .png to an .svg for the site), how to add a favicon to a website, and how to properly link fonts and images within a GitHub repository.
+The project also definitely helped me level up my CSS styling skills and gain a better handle on how to achieve a certain look and feel on the web.

+Overall, I am very happy with the end result.
+Here is a link to check out the live <a href="https://hackerbeats.github.io/SimpleTicket-Style-Guide/">SimpleTicket Style Guide</a>.